 Our bee populations are under threat.
 Over the past 60 years, they have lost much of their natural habitat and are under assault from pesticides and intensive farming.
-We rely on bees and other insects to pollinate our fruit and vegetables and, without them, our environment and economy will be in crisis.The Business of Bees provides the first integrated account of diminishing bee populations, as well as other pollinators, from an interdisciplinary perspective.
-It explores the role of corporate responsibility and governance as they relate to this critical issue and examines what the impact will be on consumers, companies, stock markets and ultimately on global society if bee populations continue to decline at a dangerous rate.The book considers the issue of global bee population decline from a variety of disciplines, combining the perspectives of academics in accounting, science and humanities with those of practitioners in the finance industry.
+We rely on bees and other insects to pollinate the majority of our fruit and vegetables and, without them, our environment and economy will be in crisis."The Business of Bees" provides the first integrated account of diminishing bee populations, as well as other pollinators, from an interdisciplinary perspective.
+It explores the role of corporate responsibility and governance as they relate to this critical issue and examines what the impact will be on consumers, companies, stock markets and ultimately on global society if bee populations continue to decline at a dangerous rate.The book considers the issue of global bee population decline from a variety of perspectives: historical, ethical, scientific, economic, and financial and brings together the perspectives of academics in accounting, science, classics and humanities with those of practitioners in the finance industry.
 The chapters explore the impact of the rapid decline in pollinator populations on the natural world, on corporations, on the stock market and on accounting.
-The Business of Bees will be essential reading for those in academia, business and finance sectors and anyone invested in the future of our planet.
+They frame the discussions within a historical context, exploring the age-old relationship between bees and humans from historical, philosophical and ethical perspectives.
+"The Business of Bees" will be essential reading for those in academia, business and finance sectors and anyone invested in the future of our planet.

 |Rating||4/5 (54 users)|